 Language is present in almost all human activities and so linguistics naturally aligns itself with a lot of different disciplines, like philosophy, psychology, sociology, biology, computer science and even crime investigation.
 So, what does a linguist actually do for a living?
 Their job can be extremely broad depending on their specialization; from gathering linguistic data from long lost tribes to finding linguistic features that can help a machine understand a sentence.
 Tasks like the last one occupy our linguists at Verbio.

-For a machine to be able to communicate with us using natural language, we need to come up with strategies that address this question.
+For a machine to be able to communicate with humans using natural language understanding (NLU), we need to come up with strategies that address this question.
 Some linguistic theories propose that humans come endowed with a specific ability that enables us to “instinctively” learn languages when we are children.

-Machines certainly don’t have such a mechanism and need to be taught everything.
+Machines certainly don’t have such a mechanism or inherent ability to learn.
+They need to be taught every rule.
+So, how do linguists keep track of them all?

 Linguists at Verbio work towards improving interactions with computers using natural language in several areas: voice synthesis, speech recognition, voice biometrics and semantics, and reasoning (cognitive system).
 One of the key tasks that linguists perform, common to all those areas, is to gather and curate linguistic data.
 As the old saying goes, “a model is only as good as the data fed into it” and the advent of the deep learning paradigm has made this piece of wisdom more current than ever.
 Therefore, corpora from real interactions are carefully collected and annotated.
 These corpora are constantly reviewed and updated according to the user needs.
 They may be not texts but recordings, and, in that case, linguists coordinate transcriptions and decide how to deal with issues such as noise or truncated words.
 Linguists are also in charge of adapting transcription data in order to be able to use them for several models.
 Another important common resource are dictionaries of several types.
 Linguists develop and curate them, resolving issues with problematic terms such as neologisms, foreign terms and acronyms, among others.